Sports in Washington, D.C.: Lacrosse

-Fairfax, Virginia in the Washington suburbs was home to the Washington Bayhawks of Major League Lacrosse.
+Fairfax, Virginia in the Washington suburbs was home to the Washington Bayhawks of Major League Lacrosse (MLL).
 The Bayhawks moved to George Mason Stadium, after playing one season at Georgetown University and six seasons in Baltimore.
 The Bayhawks are one of Major League Lacrosse's original six teams, created in 2001 the same year the league started.
 The Bayhawks have twice won championships in the MLL in 2002 and 2005.
 The Bayhawks began playing their home games at Navy–Marine Corps Memorial Stadium in Annapolis, Maryland, which is in the federally defined Baltimore Metropolitan Area, for the 2009 season and changed their name to the Chesapeake Bayhawks in 2010.
-The Washington Power were a member of the National Lacrosse League during the 2001 and 2002 seasons.
+The Washington Power were a member of the National Lacrosse League (NLL), which is a box lacrosse league, during the 2001 and 2002 seasons.
 After the inaugural championship in 1987 in Baltimore (as the Thunder) through 1999 and an unsuccessful stint in Pittsburgh (as the CrosseFire), the franchise moved to Washington, D.C. in 2001.
-After two seasons of low attendance in Washington, the franchise moved, this time to Denver, Colorado, as the Colorado Mammoth.
+They played their first season at the MCI Center (now Capital One Arena), and their second season at the Capital Centre in Landover, Maryland.
+After two seasons of low attendance in Washington, the franchise moved, this time to Denver, Colorado, and became the Colorado Mammoth.
 In Colorado they have seen success both on and off the field, culminating in 2006, when they had the highest attendance in the league, and also won the Champion's Cup.